Guide for authors

 • Writing—original draft: preparation, creation and/or presentation of the published work, specifically writing the initial draft (including substantive translation)

-• Writing—review & editing: preparation, creation and/or presentation of the published work by those from the original research group, specifically critical review, commentary or revision—including pre- or post-publication stages
+• Writing—review & editing: preparation, creation and/or presentation of the published work by those from the original research group, specifically critical review, commentary or revision—including pre- or post-publication stages.

 go up

-Submission preparation checklist
+Submission checklist

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items: